Southern Methodist University, Finance, BBA, magna cum laude, 1988

 John Henry Wigmore Scholar, Northwestern University School of Law

 President's Scholar, Southern Methodist University

-A-V Rated Martindale Hubble Law Directory based on peer rating review
+A-V Rated Martindale Hubbell Law Directory based on peer rating review

 Texas Bar Foundation - Life Fellow